Minnesota Macro Conference

 The Minnesota Workshop in Macroeconomic Theory is a workshop on dynamic macroeconomic theory sponsored by the National Science Foundation, the University of Minnesota, and the Federal Reserve Bank of Minneapolis.
 It is held on the campus of the University of Minnesota every summer in late July/early August.

-Fifteen papers are presented over four days.
+Fifteen papers are presented over three days.

 Examples of topics of interest include: